CZG408/Technic-For-Mac/README.md

 *HAD TO HAVE THE .APP INSIDE A .ZIP IN ORDER TO UPLOAD TO GITHUB*

-**Explanation:** I created this .app which runs the techniclauncher.jar built in.
+**Explanation:** I created this .app which runs the techniclauncher.jar which is built in.
 I did this so that the “unidentified developer” would no longer be a thing that appears so its basically removing an extra step.
 Image of popup I’m referring to: https://imgur.com/a/OewWhu8

 **HOW TO SEE FILES / FOLDER HIERARCHY:**